GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 ## Objectives

 - Send application logs from device software over MQTT and IoT Core
-- View device logs in Stackdriver logging
+- View device logs in Stackdriver Logging
-- Use sorting and searching features of Stackdriver logging to find logs of interest
+- Use sorting and searching features of Stackdriver Logging to find logs of interest
-- Use the monitored resource type for IoT devices to see multiple log entries for a given device
+- Use the monitored resource type for IoT devices to see multiple log entries from different sources for a given device

 [//]: # (Google private graphics originals: https://docs.google.com/presentation/d/1orlUICxhKOViJlexpx0hRsxNY7Rsbja-JnOohhVJyYo/edit?hl=en#slide=id.g39ac6d36e5_0_0)